delightio/delight.ios/README.md

 If you would like the video to be copied to the user's Photo Album after each recording, call `[Delight setSavesToPhotoAlbum:YES]`.
 By default the video is not copied.

-### Identifying Users ###
+### Properties ###

-To attach an identifier to the user being recorded, such as a username or user ID, call `[Delight setAppUserID:]` with an NSString identifier.
+You can attach arbitrary metadata to recordings by calling `[Delight setPropertyValue:forKey:]`.
+In the control panel, it is possible to filter recordings by property.

 ### Debug Log ###